denisecase/basic-hadoop-on-windows/README.md

 hdfs namenode
 ```

 Then, start the datanode.
-From your desktop, run PowerShell as Administrator and start the datanode service.
+Important: Make sure the datanode folder does NOT exist.
+If it does exist, stop the process if necessary and delete the directory.
+Once gone, from your desktop, run PowerShell as Administrator and start the datanode service.
 Leave the window open to keep the process running.

 ```PowerShell
 hdfs datanode